alexiacooze/python-script/README.md

 Should return:

 {
-    "error": "The 'main' function must return a JSON object."
+    "error": "The 'main' function must return a JSON serializable dictionary."
 }